 Being truly "smart" is not so much about being able to discern what are objective truths (137x24=3288), but what is the

 smartest course of action in an indefinite situation: Should we invade France in Spring or Summer?

-play is nowhere near as important, or difficult, as knowing how to
+Knowing the correct play is not as important, or difficult, as knowing how to

 Being or acting smart is the ability to function logically and sensibly in all situations that confront you, not merely ones

 where there is a known "correct" answer.
-That's mostly simplistic stuff.
+That's mostly simple stuff.
 That's not very smart smarts.